DataScience4Psych/DataScience4Psych/docs/301_tools.md

-# Data and Visualization: Module 2
+# Tidy data and data wrangling: Module 3

 This module is designed to <>.
 Please watch the videos and work your way through the notes.
 You can find the video playlist for this module [here](https://www.youtube.com/playlist?list=PLKrrdtYgOUYao_7t5ycK4KDXNKaY-ECup).
 Most of the slides used to make the videos in this module can be found in the [slides repo](https://github.com/DataScience4Psych/slides).